 The juvenile programs serve approximately 600 students each year.
 Alternative education serves students who are truant, have chronic social/behavioral difficulties, are on juvenile probation, have been expelled, pregnant or parenting teens, homeless youth, those in foster care and/or students who need to support themselves.
 Local school districts, local School Attendance Review Boards, probation officers or social workers may refer students to the programs.
 These students represent a wide range of scholastic abilities ranging from the gifted to the academically challenged.

 A Centralized Intake Team reviews all referrals on a weekly basis to determine the appropriate option(s) to offer to a student and his/her family.
-County Community Schools provide instruction for students in grades 7 through 12 via a minimum day, full day or contracted learning schedule on an open entry/open exit basis.
+Marin's Community Schools provide instruction for students in grades 7 through 12 via a minimum day, full day or contracted learning schedule on an open entry/open exit basis.
 Students and their parents/guardians meet with the program administrator to develop an Individualized Learning Plan designed to assist students to reach their goals of re-entry to the comprehensive middle or high school, graduation, completion of the General Educational Development (GED) certificate or of the California High School Proficiency Exam (CHSPE).

-County Community School
+Marin's Community School

 Oracle Independent Study